gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 }
 ```

-The problem was that calling `matching` triggered the creation of _all_ tasks, even when the task was not part of the build execution.
+The problem with `matching` is that when the filtered task container it returns gets iterated, the iteration triggers the creation of _all_ lazy tasks from the original container, not just the ones that didn't get filtered out.

 Starting from this release, you can use: